A simple vanilla bean flecked strawberry sherbet recipe that’s brimming with the vivid sweetness of perfectly ripe strawberries. Jump to recipe.

 So I split a vanilla bean and juiced a lemon (I thought better of adding zest).
 I was generous with the sugar and cream, and swirled it all with a pureed batch of fragrant crimson strawberries.
 The resulting sherbet (and know that I will not judge you if you call it sherbert), was just what I needed.
 Simple, of-the-moment, and perfect.
 Because the ripe berries aren’t cooked, they have a vibrancy in hue and taste that’s nearly transcendent.
 A good amount of sugar means that the consistency is soft and scoopable without being drippy.
 Hints of vanilla bean and freshly squeezed lemon juice lend depth and balance the strawberries’ intensity.

 Before we head to the recipe, a bit of news!
 After a year-long hiatus, I’ll be sending out a weekly newsletter beginning this week!
 Along with recent posts and news, the BkS newsletter will focus on a single seasonal ingredient each week with storage tips and recipe ideas.
 This newsletter-only series is a followup to last year’s weekly Seasonal Produce Guides and will offer a more in-depth look at featured ingredients with an eye to making the most of CSA produce.
-To sign-up and receive the very first newsletter, fill in your email address below:

 A few notes: This recipe features both strawberries and cream prominently, so go with the best quality of both.
 Consider splurging on a jar of local cream.
 I fully intend to go back and try a version of the sherbet with whipped coconut cream and strongly suspect it will also be delicious.

 A simple fresh strawberry sherbet recipe flecked with fragrant vanilla beans.

 - 1 5- inch segment vanilla bean, halved